tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 As a final step for this endpoint, you need to enter the response information.
 The response includes not only an example response but also the schema describing the response.
 The schema describes all possible values in the response, their data types, and whether the values are required.

-Here you'll experience one of the coolest features in the Stoplight Studio editor, and one reason why I like this editor so much.
-The editor will automatically build out the response schema from a sample JSON response.

 To enter the response information in Stoplight Studio:

 1. Below the parameter section for the endpoint, click the **+ Response** button.
 Then click the **+ Add Body** button that appears within this expanded Response section.